curvefi/curve-reward-distributor/README.md

 ## changelog

+### V 0.0.5

+ - guards now can add/remove campaings to/from  distributor

 ### V 0.0.4

 - distributor can now use passtrough with fixed token and gauge over send_reward(), but current campaing do not use that function